-- 70% of the teams in the Player Development Unified Soccer Division will qualify for the state tournament. - 4.
-Authorization: The NHIAA Unified Sports Committee shall administer unified soccer and the rules of the National Federation will govern the sport when applicable. - 5.
-Legal Lineup: A team must have at least four (4) Unified Student Athletes and no more than three (3) Unified Student Partners on the field at all times.
+- 4. Authorization: The NHIAA Unified Sports Committee shall administer unified volleyball and the rules of the National Federation will govern the sport when applicable. - 5.
+Legal Lineup: A team must have at least three (3) Unified Student Athletes and not more than three (3) Unified Student Partners on the court at all times. - 6.
+Equipment/Court: The ball shall have the NFHS Authenticating Mark imprinted.
+The net will be 7' 4 1/8".
+The service line may be brought in to 14'9". - 7.
+Team Rosters: Each school will be allowed 18 players with no more than 9 being Unified Sports Partners.

-6. Equipment/Field: